pcardotatgit/XDR_Webex_Bot/README.md

 ok now you can run the bot by typing

-- first  : a
+- first  : type a
-- second : b
+- second : type b
 ## Here under the step by step installation if you don't use the procedure just above

 ## Step 1.
 Create a working directory